ais-open/azure-blueprint/README.md

 ### How to delete deployed resources

 To help with deleting protected resources, use postdeploy/deleteProtectedItems.ps1 -- this will specifically help you with removing the delete lock on the resources inside your vault.

+## Known Issues

+1. SQL Always On configuration is currently broken.
+[See issue #73](https://github.com/AppliedIS/azure-blueprint/issues/73)
+2. Deployment only works sucessfully with a new key vault (it does not work with an existing key vault).